prezire/cold-igniter/README.md

 Inspired by my lazy self.
 Includes simple features to make you more productive that were missing in CodeIgniter 2.1.0.

 - Generate easy CRUDs with simple commands.
 See application/controllers/generate.php for command-line implementation
-- Responsive layout is due to Foundation Framework 5 integration
+- Foundation Framework 5 for responsive layout (Cold Foundation)
 - See application/helpers for the list of Helpers including CSV generator
 - See public/js/fb.js for easy Facebook integration.
 See $(document).ready() for a one-liner implementation of custom Facebook button
 - See public/libs for 3rd-party libraries